-The management team of Amryt consider direct meetings with existing and potential investors an essential part of the on-going operations of Amryt and often conduct one-to-one and group meetings with investors in the UK, Ireland and the US.
-These meetings provide great insight into the expectations and motivations of the Shareholders and play an important role in the evolution of Amryt’s strategy.
-Annual General Meetings, at which all Shareholders are encouraged to attend, are also an important forum for Amryt to engage with shareholders.
+The management team of Amryt consider direct meetings with existing and potential investors an essential part of the on-going operations of Amryt and often conduct one-to-one and group meetings with investors in the US, UK and Ireland.
+These meetings provide great insight into the expectations and motivations of the shareholders and play an important role in the evolution of Amryt’s strategy.
+Annual General Meetings, at which all shareholders are encouraged to attend, are also an important forum for Amryt to engage with shareholders.

 Amryt operates in the biopharmaceutical sector and has two commercial products as well as a number of development assets in various stages of clinical development.
 In addition, Amryt continues to exploit other opportunities within the sector in order to expand its present commercial and development pipelines.
 The Directors recognise that in order to achieve long term success, Amryt relies upon good relationships with a range of different stakeholder groups, both internal and external.
 Key stakeholders include Amryt’s shareholders, physicians, patients, services providers, employees, regulatory authorities and payers.

 Amryt holds group wide meetings multiple times each year to ensure the goals and strategy are aligned and offers a platform for employees to give feedback to management.

-Amryt is also conscious that its future success is in part dependent upon its ability to implement its strategy successfully, which includes obtaining approval for its lead product candidate, Oleogel-S10 (AP101).
-Amryt intends to seek regulatory approvals to commercialise Oleogel-S10 (AP101) in Europe and the US and in order to do so, it must comply with numerous and varying regulatory requirements of these jurisdictions.
+Amryt is also conscious that its future success is in part dependent upon its ability to implement its strategy successfully, which includes obtaining approval for its lead product candidate, Oleogel-S10.
+Amryt intends to seek regulatory approvals to commercialise Oleogel-S10 in Europe and the US and in order to do so, it must comply with numerous and varying regulatory requirements of these jurisdictions.
 Amryt is in regular contact with the FDA in the US and the EMA in Europe as it progresses its development pipeline.

 The Directors consider risk assessment to be important in achieving Amryt’s strategic objectives, and the Board intends to regularly review its projects and activities in this regard.